 Your brakes will make different noises depending on the problem.
 If your brake pads are still okay but need replacement soon, you might hear a squealing sound as you drive that stops when you brake.
 If you hear metal-on-metal grinding, your pads are already worn down and need replacement now.

 Shake, Rattle, and Roll

-If your brake rotors are in need of some TLC, you might feel vibration in your brake pedal when you apply the brakes.
-You could also feel the vibrations in your steering wheel, which might seem strange but it does happen.
+If your brake rotors require some TLC, you might feel vibration in your brake pedal when you apply the brakes.
+You could also feel the vibrations in your steering wheel, which might seem strange, but it does happen.
 Shaking can also be caused by your brake calipers not releasing properly.

 If you see light brown, dark brown, or black fluid leaking onto your garage floor, it could be brake fluid.
 Brake fluid and motor oil are almost the same color, and the older and dirtier they get, the darker they turn.
 Brake fluid leaks from your master cylinder or brake lines, so get this checked out right away.

 Your brake pedal should offer the same resistance – stopping about 1 to 1 1/2 inches from the floor – always.
 It should never sink lower than that or feel soft or spongy.
 If it does, head to an auto mechanic right away or pull over and get a tow because it’s dangerous to continue driving your car, truck, or SUV.

 Admittedly, your vehicle pulling the side could be your wheel alignment, but this usually happens when the vehicle is in motion.
 If your car, truck, or SUV pulls to the side when you brake, you might have worn rotors or calipers on one side only.
 You should always brake smoothly and straight without issue.